chaichanacorp/exam_lamudi/README.md

 ![image](https://preview.ibb.co/h22A3b/xampp.png)

 Once all done we can now run the application.
-Make sure on your cmd terminal is located on todo_app folder.
+Make sure your cmd terminal is located on todo_app folder.

 ![image](https://preview.ibb.co/cbNM9G/npmstart.png)